-Worship service time is flexible to accomodate the schedule of our interim pastor.
+Worship service time is flexible to accommodate the schedule of our interim pastor.
 In June, the first Sunday of July, and September we move worship services to Tell UCC.
-We have area musicians who perform for 45 minutes starting at 10:00, with worship starting at 10:45.
 Attendance at these services averages about 65.
+In the fall we plan to move worship to 9:30 A.M.